Getting the Lowdown on Oxycodone's 5mg Tab and What It Means

 Education and awareness campaigns

-Spreading the word and teaching folks about the risks can cut down on improper use and keep the medication out of the wrong hands.
+Raising awareness and educating people about potential risks can reduce improper use and keep medication out of wrong hands.

 Alternative pain management